 Construction equipment operators should have steady hands and feet to guide and control heavy machinery precisely.

-Many workers learn equipment operation on the job after earning a high school diploma or equivalent, while others learn through an apprenticeship or by attending vocational schools.
+Workers may learn equipment operation on the job after earning a high school diploma or equivalent, through an apprenticeship, or by attending vocational schools.

-A high school diploma or equivalent is required for most jobs.
-Vocational training and math courses are useful, and a course in auto mechanics can be helpful because workers often perform maintenance on their equipment.
+A high school diploma or equivalent is typically required to become a construction equipment operator.
+Vocational training and math courses are useful, and a course in automotive mechanics may be helpful because workers often maintain their equipment.

-Many training facilities incorporate sophisticated simulators into their training, allowing beginners to familiarize themselves with the equipment in a virtual environment before operating real machines.
+Some schools incorporate sophisticated simulator training into their courses, allowing beginners to familiarize themselves with the equipment in a virtual environment before operating real machines.

-Many workers learn their jobs by operating light equipment under the guidance of an experienced operator.
+Many workers learn their jobs by operating light equipment, such as a trench roller, under the guidance of an experienced operator.
 Later, they may operate heavier equipment, such as bulldozers.
-Technologically advanced construction equipment with computerized controls requires greater skill to operate.
-Operators of such equipment may need more training and some understanding of electronics.
+Operators of some equipment, such as machines with computerized controls, may need more training and some understanding of electronics.

 After completing an apprenticeship program, apprentices are considered journey workers and perform tasks with less guidance.